dmlc/XGBoost.jl/README.md

 ] build XGBoost
 ```

-By default, the package builds the latest stable version of the XGBoost library.
-To build the
+By default, the package installs prebuilt binaries for XGBoost `v0.82.0` on Linux, MacOS and Windows.
+Only the linux version is built with OpenMP.
-latest master, set the environment variable XGBOOST_BUILD_VERSION to "master" prior to installing
-or building the package (e.g. `ENV["XGBOOST_BUILD_VERSION"] = "master"`).

 ## Minimal examples